|North Bay Battalion|

 Head Coach Ryan Huska

-In his five seasons, the Rockets have won a WHL championship and a 2nd place finish at the 2009 Memorial Cup.
+In his six seasons as head coach, the Rockets have won a WHL championship, placed second at 2009 Memorial Cup and added the BC title last season.
 His team's have not finished below .500.

 Huska is one of the most decorated amateur hockey men in Canada with four Memorial Cup championship rings to his name.
-The past two seasons he won a bronze and silver medal as an assistant coach with Team Canada at the World Junior Hockey Championships.
+He has also won a bronze and silver medal as an assistant coach with Team Canada at the World Junior Hockey Championships.

 After retiring as a player, Huska climbed through the coaching ranks with the Rockets beginning in 2002-03 as an assistant coach before becoming the Rockets seventh head coach in history in 2007.